 The views and opinions of local people play an important part in shaping the services provided by the council.
 Taking part in local democracy is an effective way of influencing what happens to you, your neighbours and your community.

-Bracknell Forest Council are continually looking for ways to engage with people who live, work and learn in the borough and to raise public awareness of the opportunities to find out about and to influence decision making.
+The council is continually looking for ways to engage with people who live, work and learn in the borough and to raise public awareness of the opportunities to find out about and to influence decision making.

 Events related to local democracy are held throughout the year to allow people to become more familiar with the council and democratic process.
 Some of our past events have included:

-- A young persons debate 'What is important to me?'
+- a young persons debate 'What is important to me?'